luizppa/third-person-camera/README.md

 # Unity Third Person Camera

 Third person camera behaviour for Unity.
 Concept was inspired by Unity's [Cinemachine](https://unity.com/unity/features/editor/art-and-design/cinemachine), the code is entirely mine with exception for for the [ShowIfAttribute](./Assets/Scripts/ShowIfAttribute.cs) and [ShowIfAttributeDrawer](./Assets/Editor/ShowIfAttributeDrawer.cs) scripts.
-Although inspired by, it is much more simple (and depending on your necessities, much more limitated) than the original Cinemachine scripts.
+Although inspired by, it is much more simple (and depending on your necessities, much more limited) than the original Cinemachine scripts.
 It gives you, however, the possibility to align the normal of the camera plane with the target's normal.

 ## Summary